cuhk-csci4140/footbomb/README.md

 A real-time two-player web game.
 Built with Node.js, socket.io and HTML5 canvas.

 ##### Movements:
-+ Press space to kick,
++ Press space to kick
-+ Press enter to place bomb,
++ Press enter to place bomb
-+ Press up to move forward,
++ Press up to move forward
 + Press down to move backward
 + Press left, right to turn